 com.adobe.granite.auth.oauth.provider interface can be implemented with the OAuth provider of your choice.

 AEM as a Cloud Service has cookie-based sticky sessions enabled, which ensures that an end-user is routed to the same publish node on each request.
-In order to increase performance, the encapsulated token feature is enabled by default so the user record in the repository does not need to be referenced on each request.
-If the publish node which an end-user has an affinity to is replaced, their user id record will be available on the new publish node, as described in the data synchronization section below.
+To increase performance, the encapsulated token feature is enabled by default so the user record in the repository does not need to be referenced on each request.
+If the publish node which an end-user has an affinity to is replaced, their user id record is available on the new publish node, as described in the data synchronization section below.

 There are various approaches to persisting data, depending on the nature of that data.

 User profile information can be written and read in two ways:

 com.adobe.granite.security.userInterface UserPropertiesManager interface, which will place data under the user’s node in

 /home/users.
 Make sure that pages that are unique per user are not cached.

 End-user data can be sent to third-party vendors such as CRMs and retrieved via APIs upon the user’s login to AEM and persisted (or refreshed) on the AEM user’s profile node, and used by AEM as needed.

 Real-time access to third-party services to retrieve profile attributes is possible, however, it is important to ensure this does not materially impact request processing in AEM.

 Publish-tier access policies, also called Closed User Groups (CUGs), are defined in the AEM author as described here.
 To restrict certain sections or pages of a website from some users, apply the CUGs as needed using the AEM author, as described here, and replicate them to the publish tier.